The Business Book Ghostwriter

 – Steven Friedman, Vice Chairman & CEO of United Steel Services

-Our collaboration begins when I travel to your location to sit down with you and, over the course of several hours, come to know both you and your ideas.
-Then I return home to ghostwrite your business book, sending you drafts of the chapters as they are written for your review and correction.
+Our collaboration begins when we travel to your location to sit down with you and, over the course of several hours, come to know both you and your ideas.
+Then we return home to ghostwrite your business book, sending you drafts of the chapters as they are written for your review and correction.
 When our work is complete, you have a highly-polished book conveying your ideas and bearing your name, and your name only.
-If you like, I then facilitate the self-publication process for you.
+If you like, we will then facilitate the self-publication process for you.

 Some Business Book FAQs